techjay-c/tp/docs/DeveloperGuide.md

 **MSS**

 1. User submits a request to search for a dentist:
-    - User specifies search criteria, which can be either a dentist ID [PATIENT ID] or a dentist name [dentist name].
+    - User specifies search criteria, which can be either a dentist ID [DENTIST ID] or a dentist name [dentist name].

 2. ToothTracker searches for the dentist based on the criteria:
-    - If the request specifies [PATIENT ID]:
+    - If the request specifies [DENTIST ID]:
         - ToothTracker looks for a dentist with the matching ID.
     - If the request specifies [dentist name]:
         - ToothTracker searches for a dentist with the matching name.